ga-zelle/Scan-APS-logfiles/README.md

    extracts command execution times for various pump actions like issue SMB or change TBR.
    The result is a tsv-file which you import into a spreadsheet where you can filter for action types.
-   With a bit of additional maths you can plot execution time distributions.
+   With a bit of additional maths and spreadsheet experience you can plot execution time distributions.

    requires *pump_times_core.py* to be installed in the same folder